r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 });
 ```

-The `demo-simple-rt-task-qualtrics.js` file in [this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/rt-task/demo-simple-rt-task-qualtrics.js) contains several changes from `demo-simple-rt-task-qualtrics.html` and can be put into Qualtrics.
+The `demo-simple-rt-task-qualtrics.js` file in [this GitHub repository](https://github.com/kywch/jsPsych-in-Qualtrics/blob/master/rt-task/demo-simple-rt-task-qualtrics.js) contains several changes from `demo-simple-rt-task-qualtrics.html` and can be direclty copy-pasted into the Qualtrics Question JavaScript Editor.

 By separating the experiment-related code from the operation-related code, converting the html file to Qualtrics JavaScript function is pretty much similar to [the Hello-World example](hello-world.md#second-transformation-qualtricsjs).

 Let's look at each change.